The first Italian Starbucks will open in early 2017, in downtown Milan.

 The tasting ended up with an amazing finale.

-Mandrarossa Vendemmia Tardiva, produced in a small vineyard that slopes down toward the coast, between sandy dunes and wild vegetation. the breeze refreshes the grapes that are left to ripen on the plant.
+The“meditation” chardonnay CALADEITUFIMandrarossa Vendemmia Tardiva, produced in a small vineyard that slopes down toward the coast, between sandy dunes and wild vegetation. the breeze refreshes the grapes that are left to ripen on the plant.
 Deliciously perfect as a “solo” wine or accompanied by light cheeses, desserts, dry fruits.

-Settesoli is the largest wine company in Sicily, Twenty million bottles are made in a year and they are sold in 35 countries.
+Settesoliis the largest wine company in Sicily, Twenty million bottles are made in a year and they are sold in 35 countries.
 “Settesoli is a stellar constellation, said proudly Cantine the general manager Salvatore Li Petri, each producer is a star”.

 Brodetto is an elaborate traditional Italian fish soup